John William Chesser: Personal life

+Death and legacy

 He died in office on 29 June 1921.
 His post as Lord Provost was filled by Sir Thomas Hutchison.
 Chesser's death in office deprived him of the two usual honours of his final year in office: a portrait in his ceremonial robes and a knighthood which would have been scheduled for the 1922 New Year Honours.

 He is buried next to his parents in Cramond churchyard.

 Chesser's birthplace was renamed Keir Street in 1922 to avoid confusion with Graham Street in the newly absorbed Leith.
 It was demolished around 1970 to make room for an extension to Edinburgh College of Art.